top of page

 20190311_082944.jpg

 Welcome to FurTherapy.
-I am Marisa, Certified Canine Massage Therapist.
+I am Marisa, a fully qualified and Nationally Board Certified Canine Massage Practitioner (NBCAAM) and proud to be the instructor for the Canis Bodyworks Mentorship Program within New Zealand.
 I began my professional career with a degree in Health Science and a certificate in Homeopathy.
 I then completed a Graduate Diploma in Teaching, followed by a Conservation and Environmental Science qualification, which led me to work in the Biosecurity field.
 Having always had a love for animals, I decided to follow my true passion - working with dogs and their people.

 My entire life has been dedicated to my own pets.
-Unfortunately, my dogs have begun to face some age-related health issues recently.
-One has early onset arthritis and another has scar tissue buildup from a ligament injury.
-My older girl has been struggling with vestibular disease and ataxia.
-My desire to help them encouraged me to begin researching complementary therapies.
+When my dogs began to face some age-related health issues - including arthritis and ligament injuries, vestibular disease and ataxia, immune disorders and cancer - my desire to help them encouraged me to begin doing more research into the field of restorative and preventative care.

 2020-04-16 (2).png